 Advice and guidance are available to students through academic and administrative personnel.
 The Faculty and Staff of the International College of Broadcasting are professional men and women who are willing to devote the necessary time to students who seek individualized assistance.
 Each instructor is available to help students resolve academic problems which may be interfering with satisfactory progress.
+We do not do mental health counseling or rehab services onsite and instead provide the students a list of resources upon request.
 The Financial Aid Officer may be consulted with any questions or concerns pertaining to the financing of a student's education.
-The Student Services Officer can assist with all aspects of the job search through successful employment.
+The Career Services Officer can assist with all aspects of the job search through successful employment.